This guide will help you if your keyboard shortcuts are not working in Excel. Learn how to fix it quickly and easily!

 Check add-ins (programs) with hard-coded shortcut keys

 Some add-ins come with hard-coded shortcuts.
-These add-ins override your existing shortcuts and cause conflicts between the built-in Excel shortcuts and the 3rd party software shortcuts.
+These add-ins override your existing shortcuts and cause conflicts between the built-in Excel and the 3rd party software shortcuts.

 Please read the software documentation and the technical guide carefully if you want to add a new program.

 See the picture below: we are working with the most popular screen-capturing program.
 There are two hard-coded shortcuts: